juanscr/subtrack/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## Acknowledgements

+This CLI tool wouldn't be possible without this amazing tools:

 - [FFmpeg](https://ffmpeg.org/) for the powerful multimedia framework.
 - [Rust](https://www.rust-lang.org/) for the safe and fast programming language.